 .5x means half that, etc. A fixed integer number can also be set.

-num-threads is not less than that specified by
+num-threads is smaller than

 Remove or comment-out the relevant